Mithai (Bengali TV series): Plot

 Mithai is a cheerful, uneducated village sweetseller meanwhile Siddharth is a grumpy gentleman who hates sweet.
 Later on both of them get married and the series is based on their sweet love life.
 Along with that the life of Ratul, Nipa, Sree, Rajib, Nanda, Rudra, Som, Torsha is also portrayed and the story also revolves around their family business "Siddheshwar Modak" named after Siddharth's grandfather.
-Later, Mithai gave birth to a baby boy names Sakkyo.
-Some years later Mithai went to factory where got into a fire accident and mithai was presumed to be death.She was pregnant but no one was aware of that.
+The series also has a brief track, where Siddhartha is presumed dead, when his arch-rival, Omi Agarwal tries to kill him.
+Sid secretly assumes the identity of a Rockstar Ricky Roy, called Ricky the Rockstar, and continues with the investigation to catch the real culprits and manages to nab them.
+Later, Mithai gave birth to a baby boy names Shakya.
+Some years later, Mithai went to factory where got into a fire accident and mithai was presumed to be death.She was pregnant but no one was aware of that.
 5 years later, Sid became grumble again.
-He was unable to manage Sakkyo.
-Mithi, a lookalike of Mithai, was set for Sakkyo's responsibility.
+He was unable to manage Shakya.
+Mithi, a lookalike of Mithai, was set for Shakya's responsibility.
 Soon, Mithi and Sid get married.
 Few days later, Mithai returned.
-It was revealed she escaped from the accident and lost her memory and gave birth to a baby girl named Misti.
+It was revealed she escaped from the accident and lost her memory and gave birth to a baby girl named Mishti.
 Then Modak family's every member joined to get mithai's memory back and they all reunite.
-Mithi and sid get divorced and mithi married to a Doctor.
+Mithi and Sid get divorced and mithi married to a Doctor.
 They all start living happily.